humanmade/linter-bot/README.md

 To enable on any repository on GitHub, simply [head to the app page](https://github.com/apps/hm-linter) and Install/Configure.
 You'll get an initial report as a new issue if you have any existing linting errors in your codebase.

 Every repository is different, and you might want to customise the rules that the linter runs.
-Good news: you can do just that. hm-linter detects custom configuration files automatically, just create a `phpcs.ruleset.xml` file for phpcs or [`eslintrc.*`](https://eslint.org/docs/user-guide/configuring#configuration-file-formats) file for ESLint.
+Good news: you can do just that. hm-linter detects custom configuration files automatically, just create a `phpcs.ruleset.xml` file for phpcs, [`eslintrc.*`](https://eslint.org/docs/user-guide/configuring#configuration-file-formats) file for ESLint, or [`.stylelintrc`](https://stylelint.io/user-guide/configure) for stylelint.

 See the [HM Coding standards](https://github.com/humanmade/coding-standards) documentation for how to configure specific rules.